 How High-Energy Shockwave Therapy works

-The energy of the shockwave delivers a “micro-trauma” to the targeted spot that literally shocks the body into healing.
-The body responds by addressing the damage and inflamation at the source of the chronic pain, starting with the construction of new blood vessels.
+The energy of the shockwaves delivers “micro-trauma” to the targeted area to shock the body into healing.
+The body responds by addressing the damage and inflammation at the source of the pain by starting with the construction of new blood vessels.
 After the treatment, new and healthy tissue will begin to develop, restoring function and reducing pain in areas that were affected by severe inflammation.
 The pressure exerted on the tissue during shockwave treatment also has a direct and primary analgesic effect, in addition to stimulating long-term healing.

 Most patients treated with shockwave experience a significant improvement within several weeks.
 Their range of motion may increase as a result of the lessening of pain and inflammation.

 ESWT has few side effects.
 In individual cases, however, patients may experience temporary skin reddening, pain or worsening of symptoms during the first one to three weeks after treatment, or bruises in the soft tissue around the injured area.